 A SaaS company focused on growth might emphasize commissions based on new client acquisitions, while a mature business might reward customer retention and recurring revenue.

 Customize pay structures by carefully considering the unique responsibilities and impact of each specific role within the organization, ensuring that compensation is directly aligned with the role's contribution to the overall success and strategic objectives of the business.
-This tailored approach should not only reflect the prevailing industry standards to remain competitive but also be intricately linked to the company's internal goals and values.
+This tailored approach should not only reflect the prevailing industry standards to remain competitive but also be linked to the company's internal goals and values.
 By doing so, organizations can create a compensation framework that acknowledges the distinct value each role brings, motivating employees to excel in their positions while supporting the broader mission and vision of the company.

 Example: